 The next chart reduces the summertime volatility problem by focusing on the 25-54 workforce.
 Note that the government's full-time/part-time data for this cohort is only available as non-seasonally adjusted.
 To help us recognize the summer seasonality that remains, I've used a lighter color for the summer-month markers, which are the most subject to temporary shifts from part-time to 35-plus hours of employment.
-I've also included 12-month moving averages for the two series to help us identify the slope of the trend over the past three years.
+I've also included 12-month moving averages for the two series to help us identify the slope of the trend in recent years.

 Like the 16-and-over version, this chart depicts a current situation that is considerably different from the era before the Financial Crisis, although the trend has been slowly improving since early 2010, as illustrated by the dotted-line moving averages.
 Since this is non-seasonally adjusted data, the summer months are obvious outliers, with full-time employment spiking during the June-August period.
 In July 2012 and again in August 2013 the data points nudged each other.
-For the last two months, not surprisingly, the spread returned.
-We can certainly hope the dotted lines will continue to slope toward each other and eventually cross back to the old normal for this core population segment.
-But at the current rate, it will take years for the numbers to return to the pre-recession percentages.
+After the summer months, not surprisingly, the spread returned, although it is now noticeably narrower than the previous pre-summer spread.

-With regard to Obamacare and part-time employment, one thing is crystal clear: The surge in part-time employment was triggered by the recession, not by the Affordable Care Act, as the next chart clearly illustrates.
+With regard to Obamacare and part-time employment, as I've repeatedly emphasized: The surge in part-time employment was triggered by the recession, not by the Affordable Care Act, as the next chart clearly illustrates.